Servings: One loaf

 Take the dough out of the fridge.

-Place a baking pan with a lid (a roaster or dutch oven) in the oven and heat to 500°F for 15-30 minutes.
+Place a baking pan with a lid (a roaster or Dutch oven) in the oven and heat to 500°F for 15-30 minutes.

-Shape and score the dough on parchment.
+Shape and score the dough on parchment or a silicone sling.

 Reduce the temperature to 450°F and bake covered for 30 minutes.